hakavlad/nohang/README.md

 7. Preventing the slowing down of the program
 8. Output verbosity

 Just read the description of the parameters and edit the values.
 Please restart nohang to apply changes.
-Default path to the config arter installing is `/etc/nohang/nohang.conf`.
+Default path to the config after installing is `/etc/nohang/nohang.conf`.

 ## Feedback